nadasshawer/flux-budget-tracker/README.md

 ---

 ## 💡 Pro-Tips

-**Optimizing the Build**

-- When modifying the core engine or the UI logic, simply run `make` to recompile.
+When modifying the core engine or the UI logic, simply run `make` to recompile.
 The build system is configured to only recompile the changed modules, keeping your development cycle fast.